adnan0944/SP2023_Improving_REDOS_Understanding/README.md

 5. Modified Weideman contains our implementation of Weideman's detection tool

 6. Van Der Merwe Replication contains a) our implementation of van der Merwe's fixing b) a jar file for the tool we created

+7. Uniqregexes.json contains the dataset we used for experiment 1